 These dogs are intelligent and alert—which can be seen from their aptitude for police work.
 They are well-suited for obedience training and excel at this and other canine competitions, including agility and field trials.

 Common Health Problems

 Careful breeding has helped to ensure the integrity of the breed and minimize health problems of the giant schnauzer, but like all purebred dogs, there are some health conditions to be aware of.
-The National Breed Club recommends that you buy from breeder that can provide an ophthalmologist evaluation, thyroid evaluation, and hip evaluation.
+The National Breed Club recommends that you buy from a breeder that can provide ophthalmologist, thyroid, and hip evaluations.

 Other health concerns that sometimes affect giant schnauzers include:

 - Skin Allergies: Various allergies may cause irritated, itchy skin, compelling your dog dogs to scratch, lick, and chew their skin to the point of injury.